aridjayarecipes/cutesrecipes.web.app/content/post/2152-how-to-make-any-night-of-the-week-plum-squash.md

 - "12-15 Mint leaves crushed"
 recipeinstructions:
 - "Wash plums and boil for 5 minutes until it skin leaves."
-- "Now mashed the plums into hot water until it's all pieces are mashed"
+- "Now mashed the plums into hot water until it&#39;s all pieces are mashed"
 - "Now after mashing you have to put again pan in a low flame and cook it for few minutes."
 - "After that add sugar,salt,black pepper powder,crushed mint leaves and cook for 5 minutes."
-- "After that off the gas and pour all the juice in jug.Let it cool and now it's ready to drink."
+- "After that off the gas and pour all the juice in jug.Let it cool and now it&#39;s ready to drink."
 - "Take a glass add ice cubes in it and add plum squash and garnish with mint leaves or as u like."
 categories:
 - Recipe